-In Q3 2024, the 13 Jobs First Collaboratives released their regional economic plans, outlining forward-looking development and transition roadmaps.
-These strategies prioritize the creation and retention of high-quality jobs while emphasizing the growth of sustainable and resilient industries.
-Notably, many of the plans recognize the important contributions of travel and tourism to the local economy and highlight the industry as a strength to be leveraged for future growth.
+In Q3 2024, the 13 Jobs First Collaboratives issued their regional economic plans, which seek to establish a forward-looking development and transition road map with strategies that prioritize the creation and retention of high-quality jobs and emphasize sustainable and resilient industries.
+Many of the plans identify the contributions of travel and tourism to the local economy and as a strength to be built upon.